This is a very old site, which has a lot of content, but badly needs revision.

 Rather than defining Social Technology, let’s jump right in.
 Our society implements various social algorithms.
 Most are poor ones, poorly implemented.
 We need to design new ones.
 But what are social algorithms?
-Some examples:
+A few examples:

 - Coin Toss